Tabular Java UDFs (UDTFs)¶

 .
 The values of the arguments are converted from SQL data types to

 Java data types.
-(For information about mapping SQL and Java data types, see SQL-Java Data Type Mappings for Parameters and Return Types.)
+(For information about mapping SQL and Java data types, see SQL-Java Data Type Mappings.)

 The parameter names of the process